AronDavis/FInt/README.md

 dotnet test
 ```

 Tests are automatically run in GitHub CI.
-All pushes to `master` must pass tests before a release is created.
+Every push to `master` must pass tests before a release is created.

 ---

 ## 📚 Documentation

-The library is fully self-documented within `FInt.cs` via XML comments
+The library is fully self-documented within `FInt.cs` via XML comments.

 ---